 The discrepancies between the federal registry and the survey (30% more renunciations) confirm once again that renunciation numbers given by the US government are on the low side.

 We, the founders of Americans Overseas, were born in the Netherlands and obtained our American nationality through our (American) mother.
-When we heard about this for the first time around 2013, we were in total disbelief (it can’t be true!), anger (how can they do this?), fear (am I going to get fines or pick up other problems?), and panic (what should I do?).
+When we heard about this for the first time around 2013, we were in total disbelief (it can’t be true!), anger (how can they do this?), fear (am I going to get fined or pick up other problems?), and panic (what should I do?).

 It is (unfortunately) true that there is an additional American tax levy.
-But there’s no information from local government, and when approached, the consulate referred us to the IRS, and the IRS was impenetrable.
+But there’s no information from the local government, and when approached, the consulate referred us to the IRS, and the IRS was impenetrable.

-That’s why we started this initiative to help people from all over the world by providing proper information to avoid unnecessary panic, and offering help free of obligation and free of charge.
+That’s why we started this initiative to help people from all over the world by providing proper information to avoid unnecessary panic and offering help free of obligation and free of charge.
 If needed, we have a network of affordable professionals (accountants) who can help you with your tax obligations.

-If you have more questions about closed US embassies, renunciation or the American tax obligation you can contact us at Americans Overseas.
+If you have more questions about closed US embassies, renunciation, or the American tax obligation you can contact us at Americans Overseas.